-"But the problem is you've got vouchers, but you can't find places to use it because the housing crisis is so incredibly difficult here.
-And when you've got a room vacancy rate of percent, percent and a half.
-You want to respect people's dignity and you don't want to put them in these holes and that's what we've got left."
 Overall, demand for subsidized housing has long outpaced the supply.
-Many lived experts spoke to the frustration of going through the process to apply for a housing voucher, move through the waitlist, and ultimately not be able to use it by the deadline because the rentals they managed to find either would not accept the voucher or the voucher amount would not sufficiently cover the cost.
+Many lived experts described the frustration of going through the process of applying for a housing voucher, moving through the waitlist, and ultimately not using the voucher by the deadline because the rentals they managed to find either would not accept the voucher or the voucher amount would not sufficiently cover the cost.
 A key informant speculated that the recent drop off in voucher applications is likely due not to a decrease in demand but because PEH and lower income households are discouraged by the lack of units accepting vouchers.